abbasshafi/Projects/Prediction of Crimes in Chicago Jail Wards/Readme.md.txt

 This project visualizes weekly crime incident data by type in Chicago's Ward 40.
 The data was obtained from the Chicago jail ward database and processed into a graph using Python.

-Tools and Technologies:
+#Tools and Technologies:

-Python
+1.Python
-Matplotlib
+2. Matplotlib
-Seaborn
+3. Seaborn

-Steps:
+#Steps:
-Import Libraries
+1. Import Libraries
-Data Acquisition
+2. Data Acquisition
-Data Cleaning and Preprocessing
+3. Data Cleaning and Preprocessing
-Data Analysis and Visualization
+4. Data Analysis and Visualization